Human-Conscious Software

 software

-We are at a tipping point.
+We are at a new inflection point.

 To address the challenge, we have developed a set of principles based on the philosophy of keeping humans at the heart of the software lifecycle.

-Technology should serve human well-being,
+Technology should serve human wellbeing,

 not the other way around